Your Notifications are Empty.

 Step 5: The treatment costs get settled instantly, and you need not worry about meeting the medical bills.

-For reimbursement claim settlement, you receive treatment from any non-network hospitals.
+For reimbursement claim settlement, you receive treatment from any non-network hospital.
 In this case, it is mandatory to pay the bills first and then receive the reimbursement amount later on.

 Follow the steps below if you are qualified for a reimbursement claim with Bajaj General Insurance:

-Step 1: Keep all your hospitalisation-related documents ready and submit them individually to the Bajaj General Health Administration Team (HAT).
+Step 1: Keep all your hospitalisation-related documents ready and submit them individually to the Bajaj General HAT.

 Step 2: Bajaj General Insurance carries out a mandatory verification process for the required documents.